tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 This is where Abstract Wikipedia comes in.

 #### Abstract Wikipedia
-What if we did not store information in each and every langauge separately?
+What if we did not store information in each and every language separately?
 What if we had a notational way to store data in a 'single' place?
 All languages could use this data and generate wiki pages in respective languages.
 This can increase the richness of so-many wiki languages, maintain consistent updated information and most importantly this will pool efforts of people of all languages into one platform, making knowledge gathering and dissemination across languages a breeze.

 This is the [Abstract Wikipedia](https://meta.wikimedia.org/wiki/Abstract_Wikipedia) project.
 Super cool!
 To know about it in more detail, see [this](https://arxiv.org/abs/2004.04733).
 > The goal is to allow everyone to contribute and read content in Abstract Wikipedia, no matter what languages they understand, and to allow people with different languages to work on and maintain the same content.

 #### Wikilambda
 As I briefed above, Abstract wikipedia will require a knowledge base and a way to turn that knowledge into any natural language.
 The knowledge base is called Wikidata and the process to make language is through Wikilambda.
-> Wikilamdbda is a wiki of functions.
+> Wikilambda is a wiki of functions.
 For Abstract Wikipedia, we will need functions that take abstract content as the input and return natural language text as the output.
 Wikilambda aims at making access to functions and writing and contributing new functions as simple as contributing to Wikipedia.

 See more details in the [paper]((https://arxiv.org/abs/2004.04733)) I talked about previously.
 But basically Wikilambda will store information in a structural form, indicating how the various things in a sentence are related.
-For example, 'Sanfrancisco is the fourth-most populous city in California, after Los Angeles, San Diego and San Jose'.
+For example, 'San francisco is the fourth-most populous city in California, after Los Angeles, San Diego and San Jose'.
 We can express it as a function:
 ```
 Article(
     content: [